What is the Pelvic Floor?

 Symptoms of bowel, bladder or sexual dysfunction may be caused by or have contributions from your pelvic floor muscles.
-Pain that occurs in your hip, back or pelvis that may or may not radiate into your lower abdomen, down your legs, into your buttocks, hips, lower back, tailbone, vagina, clitoris, labia, anus, testicles, or penis may be originating in the pelvic floor muscles or nerves in your pelvis.
-This pain may be hard to describe, seem to move and change or be affected with certain movements or activities and may or may not be accompanied by urinary, bowel or sexual symptoms, numbness, tingling, burning, a sense of heaviness, or itching.
+Pain that occurs in your hip, back, or pelvis or pain that radiates into your genitalia, anus, or tailbone may be originating from your pelvic floor.
+This pain may be hard to describe or localize, may change with activity, and might be accompanied by urinary, bowel or sexual symptoms, numbness, tingling, burning, a sense of heaviness, or itching.

 If you aren’t sure if your symptoms are coming from your pelvic floor, we welcome you to schedule a phone consultation or an initial evaluation to help determine if pelvic floor physical therapy can help you or if we can help direct you to a provider who can.